Jump ahead to:

 It’s tempting to get distracted by speculation surrounding the latest SEO algorithm update, but remember that the core principles have gone largely unchanged.
 Content quality, depth, and freshness are still the pillars for effective search strategies while a strong distribution channel can help accelerate success.
 Publications have always been aware of these fundamentals, and as brands begin to embody journalistic traits, they should also look to news outlets to help guide their SEO strategy.

-When you think about the differences in our perceptions about what journalism is and what marketing is, it quickly becomes apparent that this is an issue of how you look at what it means to publish.
+When you think about the differences in our perceptions of what journalism is and what marketing is, it quickly becomes apparent that this is an issue of how you look at what it means to publish.

 What do Journalists Focus On?

-Journalists focus on stories, story lines, leading paragraphs, headlines, and editorial processes.
+Journalists focus on stories, storylines, leading paragraphs, headlines, and editorial processes.